jkuusto/presenter/README.md

 # presenter

-This web app showcases a demo app, Polls, with 5 security vulnerabilities.
+This project showcases a demo app, Polls, with 5 security vulnerabilities and documentation on how to fix them: A CSRF vulnerability and four other flaws from the OSWAP Top Ten 2017 list.

 ## Table of Contents